 The figure below depicts the list of activities/ transactions performed for month end closing.

-WIP (Work in Process) calculation is also one activity needed to be performed as a part of Month End closing activities.
-Unlikely to Product cost by Order here WIP is calculated on Target Cost which in case of Product by order is the Actual Cost of order if order is not TECO or Fully Delivered.
+WIP (Work in Process) calculation is also one of the activity needed to be performed as a part of Month End closing activities.
+Unlikely to Product cost by Order here WIP is calculated on Target Cost which in case of Product by order is the difference between Actual Cost on Order and Std Cost Estimate for good delivered, if order is not TECO or Fully Delivered.